-A guide to Business Email Compromise (BEC): how it works and how you can prevent your company being a victim of the scourge of BEC
+A guide to Business Email Compromise (BEC): how it works and how you can prevent your company from being a victim of the scourge of BEC.

 - The estimate of global costs of BEC is around $12.5 billion (USD)

 - The number of global victims between May 2013 and May 2018 is around 78,617

 Countless examples of BEC fraud exist, because this is a scam that works.The FBI is so concerned about the explosion in BEC fraud that they have established a cross-country coordinated effort to clamp down on the crime.
 Operation WireWire has resulted in 74 arrests across a number of countries, but one thing can be certain: cybercriminals will not give up on a lucrative and successful tactic unless they are forced to.Research has shown that 96 percent of companies have received BEC email scams..
 A report by Lloyds Bank and Get Safe Online found that 1 in 5 affected firms had to make employees redundant because of the financial impact.To keep ahead of Business Email Compromise we need to understand what it is, and how the cybercriminals behind the attack operate.